 Will Ranking Higher on Yahoo and Bing Increase Your Reach?

 The first question business owners often have when discussing Yahoo and Bing rankings is whether targeting their efforts this way will actually bring them more customers.
-According to a 2018 report, Google has about 90% of the world’s share of searches.
+According to a 2021 report, Google accounts for 86.6% of the global search market whereas Bing accounts for 6.7%.
 Bing and other search engines it powers, such as Yahoo, come in second place.
-So while most site visitors arrive via Google search, a company can increase the number of views by ranking elsewhere.
+So while most site visitors arrive via Google search, a company may also decide to increase the number of views by ranking on other search engines depending on where their site traffic primarily comes from.

 Who Uses Yahoo and Bing?